apehkone/gcp-dotnet-secretmanager-extensions/README.md

 # Introduction #

 This library simplifies GCP SecretManager usage in .NET Core by creating a custom configuration provider.
-The configuration provider allows fetching application configuration from the SecretManager in a same manner as it is normally fetched from appSettings file.
+The configuration provider allows loading application configuration from the GCP Secret Manager in a same manner as from a local settings file and then read the data as key-value pairs by using IConfiguration as a source.

 ## ASP.NET CORE example: